hercules-390/hyperion/README.md

 Hercules is [OSI Certified Open Source Software](http://www.opensource.org/) licensed under the terms of the [Q Public Licence](http://hercules-390.github.io/html/herclic.html).

+The **Hyperion** version of Hercules is the official development version of the Hercules emulator and contains the latest bleeding edge changes made by Hercules developers to address various bugs that may exist in the production version.

 Hercules was created by Roger Bowler.
 Jay Maynard "the Tron Guy" was the maintainer from 2000 to 2012.